objcio/articles/2014-03-07-ip-tcp-http.markdown

     [mss 1460,sackOK,TS val 1433256622 ecr 743929763,nop,wscale 1]

 The `TS val` / `ecr` are used by TCP to estimate the round-trip time (RTT).
-The `TS val` part is the *time stamp* of the sender, and the (`ecr`) is the timestamp *echo reply*, which is (generally) the last timestamp that the sender has received so far.
+The `TS val` part is the *time stamp* of the sender, and the (`ecr`) is the timestamp *echo reply*, which is (generally) the last timestamp that the sender has received.
 TCP uses the round-trip time for its congestion-control algorithms.

 Both ends are sending `sackOK`.
 This will enable *Selective Acknowledgement*.
 It allows both ends to acknowledge receipt of byte ranges.
-Normally the acknowledgement mechanism only allows acknowledging that the receiver has all data up to a specific byte count.
+Normally, the acknowledgement mechanism only allows acknowledging that the receiver has all data up to a specific byte count.
 SACK is outlined in [section 3 of RFC 2018](http://tools.ietf.org/html/rfc2018#section-3).

 The `mss` option specified the *Maximum Segment Size*, which is the maximum number of bytes that this end is willing to receive in a single segment. `wscale` is the *window scale factor* that we'll talk about in a bit.